- carcinoma (n.)

 - cardinal (adj.)

-- "chief, pivotal," early 14c., from Latin cardinalis "principal, chief, essential," from cardo (genitive cardinis) "that on which something turns or depends; pole of the sky," originally "door hinge," of unknown origin.
+- "chief, pivotal," early 14c., from Latin cardinalis "principal, chief, essential," from cardo (genitive cardinis) "that on which something turns or depends; pole of the sky," originally "door hinge," which is of unknown origin.
 Related: Cardinally.

 The cardinal points (1540s) are north, south, east, west.
 The cardinal sins (c.1600) are too well known to require rehearsal.
 The cardinal virtues (c.1300) were divided into natural (justice prudence, temperance, fortitude) and theological (faith, hope, charity).
 The natural ones were the original classical ones, which were amended by Christians.
 But typically in Middle English only the first four were counted as the cardinal virtues: